 New Reservoir Preliminary Design

-Pictured below is a computer-generated render of the proposed new Pikes Peak Reservoir, which will be made of concrete.
-An over half-year collaborative process with community members and the City of Bellevue arrived at the new design.
-The new reservoir will be in the same footprint as the current reservoir, also pictured below.
-The new concrete reservoir will also require less maintenance than the current steel one, meaning less disturbance to the surrounding community.
+Pictured below is a computer-generated render of the proposed Pikes Peak Reservoir, which will be constructed of concrete (the existing reservoir is steel).
+Over a period of several months, using a collaborative process through the CAG, the Utilities design team arrived at the proposed design.
+The proposed reservoir will be in the same footprint as the existing reservoir.
+The proposed concrete reservoir will also require less maintenance over the life of the facility vs. the existing steel reservoir, meaning less disturbance to the surrounding community in the long term.

 - Project Fact Sheet, Summer 2018

 - Community Advisory Group, December 2016 Meeting Summary

 - Community Advisory Group, January 2017 Meeting Summary